SoftwareAG/c8y-docs/src/documents/guides/reference-guide/measurements.html.md

       }
     }

-## POST ? create a new measurement
+## POST - create a new measurement

 Request body: Measurement
- Response body: Measurement??(when accept header is not provided, empty response body is returned)
+ Response body: Measurement (when accept header is not provided, empty response body is returned)

 Required role: ROLE\_MEASUREMENT\_ADMIN or owner of source object